Fatal Indian school meal contained pesticide, police confirms

 Police said on Friday they suspected the oil was kept in a container previously used to store the pesticide.
 They are still looking for the headmistress of the school, who fled after the deaths.

-The World Health Organisation describes monocrotophos as highly hazardous.
-(Reporting by Annie Banerji; Additional reporting by Anurag Kotoky in New Delhi; Writing by Devidutta Tripathy; Editing by Jo Winterbottom and Raissa Kasolowsky)
+Reporting by Annie Banerji; Additional reporting by Anurag Kotoky in New Delhi; Writing by Devidutta Tripathy; Editing by Jo Winterbottom and Raissa Kasolowsky